rokath/tcobs/README.md

 * TCOBS was originally developed as an optional [*Trice*](https://github.com/rokath/trice) part and that's the **T** is standing for.
 It aims to reduce the binary [trice](https://github.com/rokath/trice) data together with framing in one step.
   * T symbols also the joining of the 2 orthogonal tasks compression and framing.
-  * Additionally the usage of ternary and quaternary numbers is reflected in the letter T.
+  * Additionally, the usage of ternary and quaternary numbers is reflected in the letter T.
 * TCOBSv2 is a better approach for TCOBSv1, suited also when long sequences of equal characters occur in the data stream.
-  * The TCOBSv1 code is simpler and therefore smaller.
-The compression is probably not that good as with TCOBS v2.
+  * The TCOBSv1 compression is expected to be not that good as with TCOBS v2.
 * About the data is assumed, that 00-bytes and FF-bytes occur a bit more often than other bytes.
-* The aim concerning the compression is more to get a reasonable data reduction in a cheap way concerning minimal computing effort, than reducing to an absolute minimum.
+* The compression aim is more to get a reasonable data reduction with minimal computing effort, than reducing to an absolute minimum.
 The method shown here simply counts repeated bytes and transforms them into shorter sequences.
-It works well also on very short messages, like 4 bytes and on very long buffers.
+It works well also on very short messages, like 2 or 4 bytes and on very long buffers.
 The compressed buffer contains no 00-bytes anymore what is the aim of COBS. <!-- In the worst case, if no repeated bytes occur at all, the encoded data can be about 3% longer (1 byte per each 31 input bytes). -->
 * **TCOBS is stand-alone usable in any project for package framing with data minimizing.**
 * Use cases in mind are speed, limited bandwidth and long time data recording in the field.
-* TCOBS is a different kind of [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) package framing, inspired by [rlercobs](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) with focus on speed and minimizing size.
+* TCOBS is inspired by [rlercobs](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html).
+The ending sigil byte idea comes from [rCOBS](https://github.com/Dirbaio/rcobs).
+It allows a straight forward encoding avoiding lookahead and makes this way the embedded device code simpler.
 * TCOBS uses various chained sigil bytes to achieve an additional lossless compression if possible.
-* Each encoded package ends with an additional sigil byte. <!-- and has in the worst case 1 additional byte per 31 bytes, but usually the encoded data are smaller than the unencoded because of the compression.-->
+* Each encoded package ends with an additional sigil byte.
-  * TCOBS encoding is inspired also by [rCOBS](https://github.com/Dirbaio/rcobs) (the ending sigil byte).
-It allows a straight forward encoding avoiding lookahead and makes this way the embedded device code simpler.
-* `0` is used as delimiter byte between the packages containing no `0` anymore.
-It is up to the user to insert the **optional** delimiters for framing.
+* `0` is usable as delimiter byte between the packages containing no `0` anymore.
+It is up to the user to insert the **optional** delimiters for framing after each or several packages.

 ###  3.1. <a name='Whynotin2steps'></a> Why not in 2 steps?